Is It Safe To Eat Star Fruit During Pregnancy?

 What Is Star Fruit?

 Star fruit, also popular as Carambola, is a five-angled, waxy yellow-green fruit.
 The sweet and sour cool fruit grows on a tree popular as Averrhoa carambola, and it’s native to Sri Lanka.
-As a matter of fact, star fruit is rich in several nutrients, such as carbohydrates, vitamins, carotenoid compounds, organic acids, fiber, minerals, and other crucial nutrients, that might be highly beneficial during pregnancy and a great addition to your prenatal diet (1).
+As a matter of fact, star fruit is rich in several nutrients, such as carbohydrates, vitamins, carotenoid compounds, organic acids, fiber, minerals, and other crucial nutrients.
+This makes it one of the best fruits to eat during pregnancy (1).

 protip_icon Did you know?